 Thomas R. Cutler is the President and CEO of Fort Lauderdale, Florida-based, TR Cutler, Inc., celebrating its 22nd year.
 Cutler is the founder of the Manufacturing Media Consortium including more than 8000 journalists, editors, and economists writing about trends in manufacturing, industry, material handling, and process improvement.
 Cutler authors more than 1000 feature articles annually regarding the manufacturing sector.
 More than 4800 industry leaders follow Cutler on Twitter daily at @ThomasRCutler.
 Contact Cutler at email@example.com.

-This blog post is sponsored by TR Cutler, Inc.
+This blog post is sponsored.